prestonceo/gcpbash/README.md

 # gcpbash
-Bash scripts and google cloud SDK commands for building and architecting solutions for IAM and IaC.
+Bash scripts and Google Cloud SDK commands for building and architecting solutions for IAM and IaC.
 Each file is simple and straight forward for creating scenarios for:

  - IAM policies with multiple admins for a project in an organization.